 Ban on U.S. Trade With and Investment in Iran.
 Executive Order 12959 (May 6, 1995) bans almost all U.S. trade with and investment in Iran.
 P.L.
-111-195 (Comprehensive Iran Sanctions, Accountability, and Divestment Act, CISADA) codifies the trade ban, which generally does not apply to foreign subsidiaries of U.S. firms.
+111-195 (Comprehensive Iran Sanctions, Accountability, and Divestment Act, CISADA) codifies the trade ban.
 Generally remains in force.